Date of last update: 21 March 2017

-- Do allow us to monitor the number of people using our website and monitor their activities.
+- Do allow us to monitor the number of people using our websites and monitor their activities.

 - Do allow us to see how people arrive at our site (e.g. search for ‘Hargreaves Lansdown’ on a search engine, or click on an email we have sent).

-- Do allow us to gather technical information about people using our site, such as their geographic location and the type of web browsers they are using.
+- Do allow us to gather technical information about people using our websites, such as their geographic location and the type of web browsers they are using.

-- Do allow us to display adverts on other websites, to people who have previously accessed the Hargreaves Lansdown website.
+- Do allow us to display adverts on other websites, to people who have previously accessed our websites.
 We cannot identify individuals to whom adverts may be displayed.

-- Do allow us to display content on our site more relevant to you and your preferences based on the information we hold and your behaviour on our site.
+- Do allow us to display content on our websites more relevant to you and your preferences based on the information we hold and your behaviour on our websites.

-- Do allow the website to recall certain settings and preferences to make using the Hargreaves Lansdown site easier.
+- Do allow our websites to recall certain settings and preferences to make using our website easier.
 We cannot identify what your individual preferences or settings are.